 To do this right, we committed to keeping Quiltfolk 100% advertisement-free.
-That means that in each issue, you’ll find more than 150 pages of beautiful, uninterrupted quilting content, four times a year.
-The truth is, we love the companies that make the products that make this industry tick—in fact, I personally own such a company—but we wanted Quiltfolk to be a place where readers could find a reprieve from clutter and distraction, and could focus not on buying, but on sharing instead.
+That means that, four times a year, you’ll find more than 160 pages of beautiful, uninterrupted quilting content in each issue.
+The truth is, we love the companies that make the products that make this industry tick — in fact, I personally own such a company — but we wanted Quiltfolk to be a place where readers could find a reprieve from clutter and distraction, and could focus not on buying, but on sharing instead.
 We wanted it to be a magazine that served the interests of only one group of people: the Quiltfolk community.

 You may be familiar with novelist James Joyce’s assertion: “In the particular is contained the universal.”
-Echoing his sentiment, while there are quilters around the world, in every town, in every state, and in many countries, all with unique stories and differences worth celebrating, there remains a common thread that binds quilters, regardless of age, style or geography.
+Quiltfolk‘s mission echoes this sentiment.
+While there are quilters, while there are quilters around the world, in every town, in every state, and in many countries, all with unique stories and differences worth celebrating, we believe a common thread binds quilters, regardless of age, style or geography.

-In every issue of Quiltfolk, our team will travel to a new location, where we will meet new people, and examine the communities and cultures that help shape their work.
+In every issue of Quiltfolk, our team travels to a new location, where we meet new people and examine the communities and cultures that help shape their work.
 We hope that this will help reveal those universal truths that unite us all by way of passion and pastime.